bdsoftpro/email-server/README.md

 Email server setup details, that describes brllow:

 ## Before You Begin
-1. Set up the Linode as specified in the <font color='red'>Getting Started</font> and Securing Your Server guides.
+1. Set up the Linode as specified in the Getting Started and Securing Your Server guides.
 2. Verify that the iptables firewall is not blocking any of the standard mail ports (`25`, `465`, `587`, `110`, `995`, `143`, and `993`).
 If using a different form of firewall, confirm that it is not blocking any of the needed ports.
 3. Review the concepts in the Running a Mail Server guide.